 Step 7: Check out your course resources

-There are a lot of resources available to help you with your course, we’ve listed some of the below:
+There are a lot of resources available to help you with your course:

-- UTS Online is a web-based learning tool that enables online learning for UTS students.
+- UTS Online and Canvas are web-based learning tools that enable online learning for UTS students

 - Maps and facilities